emmajanedrews/base-template/_posts/2017-11-02-how-short-term-rentals-can-boost-your-real-estate-investment-strategy.md

 In addition, her workload has decreased because their management company, like most management companies, has a handyman on call for maintenance issues within short-term properties.
 Many people wonder how much time they’ll have to devote to managing residential rental property, and the answer is usually less than you think.

 Reese has two main points of advice for anyone thinking about buying an investment property.
 The first is to **leave a little bit of a buffer from a dollar standpoint, especially with short-term rentals**.
-This is because there is a little bit of up front capital investment required, and issues can arise that you’ll need money set aside for.
+This is because there is a little bit of upfront capital investment required, and issues can arise that you’ll need money set aside for.

 {% include pullquote.html %}